Acier-Inox/Acier-Inox/README.md

 Computer Science Student @ Durham University
 --------------------------------------------

 I've been entranced by computing since the age of 7, building my first computer at 9 allowed me to follow this path ever since.
-Actions speak louder than words, so instead of telling you what I can do, I shall show you.
+I absolutely love anything to do with technology, please feel free to get in touch. :)

 * 🌍  I'm based in Durham, United Kingdom
 * ✉️  You can contact me at [pipmartinyates@icloud.com](mailto:pipmartinyates@icloud.com)